 - Explore connections, collaborators, related work and more

-Dr Sofia Vasilopoulou is a Professor in Politics at the University of York.
+Dr Sofia Vasilopoulou is a Professor of Politics at the University of York.
 She holds a PhD in Politics from the London School of Economics.

 Her work examines political dissatisfaction with democracy and democratic institutions across Europe.
 Specific themes include Euroscepticism, extremism and loss of faith in traditional politics.
 Her research is situated in the broader fields of European Union Politics, Comparative European Politics, Political Behaviour and Party Politics.

 She currently leads an ESRC Future Leaders Project entitled ‘Euroscepticism: dimensions, causes and consequences in times of crisis’.
 For information on the project, please visit http://euroscepticism.org/

 Her research appears in the European Journal of Political Research, Journal of Common Market Studies, European Union Politics, Journal of European Public Policy, Government and Opposition, Nations and Nationalism, South European Society and Politics, among others.